-Allocations of SUs can be obtained from multiple types of requests: Startup, Research, Education, and Special.
+Allocations of service units (SUs) can be obtained from multiple types of requests: Startup, Research, Education, and Special.
 Education allocations are the only allowed type of education accounts.
-The other types of allocations are used for PI accounts.
+The other types of allocations are used for principal investigator (PI) accounts.
 An account can have multiple types of allocations.

 Startup Allocation: automatically deposited during the creation of a new PI account.
-It is a one-time allocation of 5000 SUs with no expiration.
+It is a one-time allocation of 10,000 SUs expiring one year after the initial allocation.

-Research Allocation: the main source of allocation for the research activities of RCC users.
+Research Allocation: the main source of allocation for the research activities of Research Computing Center (RCC) users.
 Research allocations need to be applied for via the RCC website and approved by the Research Allocation Advisory Committee.
 The committee has the right to deny the request or reduce the amount of requested SUs in the applications.

 To request research allocations, a formal written proposal needs to be provided, including several paragraphs describing the background, the content of the research, and computational tasks using the allocations.
 Applicants also need to provide a reasonable estimate of the amount of SUs that they request.
 If this is not the applicant's first time applying for research allocations, they must write a summary of the outcomes and achievements of previous allocations at the RCC and list all publications related to them.
 It is suggested that the application be roughly 2 or 3 pages in length.